AFNY Logo

 Although trolleys are not the focus of this book, their intimate relation to land use and development make it important for trolley advocates to understand why real estate interests in New York so easily subvert City Hall and community interest.
 Today, at places like Brooklyn's Atlantic Center, Queens West and Riverside South, the public interest in good urban planning is usually set aside so that private developers, often highly subsidized by public monies, can build upper-middle-class and rich enclaves geared for motorists.
 These new developments' giant parking garages and general lack of transit facilities point directly to several more generations of New Yorkers condemned to traffic chaos and pollution.

-(review excerpted from the New York Streetcar News, Nov.
+(review adopted from the New York Streetcar News, Nov.
 '94; written by W. Fields)

 Books from 1990: